bixb922/crank-organ/doc-software/README.md

 USB power pack heartbeat: Some USB power packs need some current every now and then to remain turned on.
 This option will activate a random solenoid to achieve a minimal consumption.

 ## Time zone
-When connected to a router or cell phone hot spot, the software uses NTP (Network Time Protocol) to acquire the UTC time, and then it queries worldtimeapi.org once a day for the time zone offset and DST offset.
-Once that is done, the time zone offset is stored in flash for the next refresh, that takes place at most once a day.
+When connected to a router or cell phone hot spot, the software uses NTP (Network Time Protocol) to acquire the UTC time.

-Enter your local time zone in the "other parameters" section.
-See https://en.wikipedia.org/wiki/List_of_tz_database_time_zones for a list of official names of time zones.
-The time zone name has to match one recognized by worldtimeapi.org.
+The time zone (i.e. America/Lima or India/Kolkata) is obtained from the browser automatically.
+There is no need for configuration.

 If no internet access is available, time starts on Jan 1st, 2000.
-This does not impair operation.
+This does not impair operation, allowing to crank the organ without internet access.
 The history page will show the tunes as if played on 2000-01-01, and the error log will show time only.

 ## Other parameters (less likely to need change)